Maskedman/osx-rsync/README.md

 # osx-rsync
 ### ansible role!

-This role is to deploy rsync latest version on OS X computers running Yosemite and El Capitan as rsync's license prohibit's Apple from installing the latest versions of rsync into the OS.
+This role is to deploy rsync latest version on OS X computers running Yosemite and El Capitan as rsync's license prohibits Apple from installing the latest versions of rsync into the OS.

 ### Installation